 Las Vegas vs. New Orleans: Notable Attractions

-You will never be wanting for something to do or see when you’re vacationing in Las Vegas.
+You will never want for something to do or see when you’re vacationing in Las Vegas.

 There is a long list of notable attractions in New Orleans, but the French Quarter area is the main highlight for many prospective vacationers.
 This small area near downtown is a vibrant, culturally-rich signature of European-influenced decadence and architecture.